FarragoFiction/SBURBSimulator/javascripts/v2.0/README.txt

 Goals:

+Let Users enter names for players, just like in Homestuck. (and apparently hunger games simulator)

 Write a new scenario controller.
 Write new scenes and scene controller.
 Keep as much of everything else as you can.